Calendar (British TV programme)

 ITV News Calendar is a British television news service broadcast and produced by ITV Yorkshire.

 Overview

 The news service transmits to Yorkshire, Lincolnshire, northwestern Norfolk and parts of Derbyshire and Nottinghamshire areas of England.
-It is produced and broadcast from ITV Yorkshire's Leeds studios with district reporters and camera crews based at newsrooms in Hull, Lincoln and Sheffield.
+It is produced and broadcast from ITV Yorkshire's Leeds studios with district reporters and camera crews based at newsrooms in Hull, Lincoln, Sheffield and York.

+The programme currently transmits into two sub regions.